-An amazon product, the Ring Car Cam is a dual-camera dashcam that has Alexa as a vice assistant.
+An Amazon product, the Ring Car Cam is a dual-camera dashcam that has Alexa as a vice assistant.
 It records both the road and your car's cabin as you drive - which in the case of an accident or even a fender bender could be a great asset.
-There are also emergency crash assistance protocals that help ensure you're safe after an accident.
+There are also emergency crash assistance protocols that help ensure you're safe after an accident.

 Reach out today to learn more about recording your interactions with the police and how it can help, or to schedule a free consultation with Rossen Law Firm.